General Convex Agreement with Near-Optimal Communication: Introduction

 \subsection{Our Contribution}

-In this paper, we consider the $\ca$ problem on a convexity space $\mathcal{C}$ in the synchronous model and we show that it can be achieved deterministically with near-optimal communication in the long-message regime, asymptotically optimal round complexity, and near-optimal resilience.
-Specifically, we give deterministic protocols achieving communication complexity $\bigO(L \cdot n \log n + n^2 \kappa \log n)$ when, informally, all elements of the convexity space can be represented using $L$ bits (e.g., in finite spaces), and $\bigO(L \cdot n^{1 + o(1)} + n^2 \kappa \log^{1 + o(1)} n)$ otherwise, where $\kappa$ is a security parameter.
-Our protocols assume a hash function, and we consider both constructions with and without signatures.
+We answer the question affirmatively in the synchronous model, i.e., where messages get delivered within a predefined amount of time $\Delta$ and parties have synchronized clocks: we show that $\ca$ on convexity space $\mathcal{C}$ can be achieved deterministically with near-optimal communication in the long-message regime, with asymptotically optimal round complexity, and near-optimal resilience.
+Concretely, we present deterministic protocols achieving communication complexity $\bigO(L \cdot n \log n + n^2 \kappa \log n)$ when, informally, all elements of the convexity space can be represented using $L$ bits (e.g., in finite spaces), and $\bigO(L \cdot n^{1 + o(1)} + n^2 \kappa \log^{1 + o(1)} n)$ otherwise.
+Here $\kappa$ is a security parameter that comes from using hashes and signatures.
+Note that $\Omega(L\cdot n + n^2)$ is a communication complexity lower bound, since $n$ parties need to learn the $L$-bit output and $\Omega(n^2)$ messages are needed even for binary BA \cite{dolev1985bounds}.

-At a high level, our approach avoids ``compressing'' values and instead \emph{compresses the system}: we use extractor-based deterministic committees to iteratively reduce $n$ parties (or supernodes) to a small number of supernodes, each holding a valid value, after which coordinating among only a few candidates suffices to complete $\ca$ efficiently.
-Our extractor-based committee assignment allows us to deterministically assign parties to committees so that an adversary can obtain a majority only in a small fraction of the committees, no matter which parties it corrupts.

-We first rely on this technique to aggregate parties into \emph{supernodes}—groups in which parties hold a single value in the convexity space and act as a single entity.
-Next, using the same extractor-based assignment, we form committees of supernodes.
-Within each committee, the supernodes deterministically compute a new value -- this is identical for all supernodes in the committee, and lies in the convex hull of the values proposed by \emph{good} supernodes.
-This process reduces \emph{the number of distinct values} in the system and can be iterated until a single value -- the final output -- is obtained.

-Our approach strongly relies on the fact that most of the supernodes are \emph{good} at all times, i.e., indeed act as a single entity and follow the protocol.
-This is ensured by the extractor: the assignment guarantees that most supernodes have an honest majority.
-We also rely on most committees being able to correctly determine valid values, which is again guaranteed by the extractor assignment: in most committees, a majority of supernodes are good.

-The main communication bottleneck in this approach is supernodes exchanging their $L$-bit values.
-To make this part efficient, we implement a message-distribution primitive, \emph{super-sending}, inspired by prior extension protocols -- this relies on Reed-Solomon codes and Merkle trees.